yanisoln/terminator/README.md

     </a>
 </p>

-**Terminator** is an AI-first, cross-platform UI automation library for Rust.
+**Terminator** is the fastest, AI-first, computer use SDK.
 It's designed to interact with native GUI applications on Windows using a Playwright-like API, like parsing a website.
 By leveraging OS-level accessibility APIs, Terminator is significantly faster and more reliable for AI agents than vision-based approaches, and can interact with background applications.

 > **⚠️ Experimental ⚠️:** Terminator is under active development.
 Expect bugs and breaking changes.
 Please report issues – we aim to fix them quickly!